satirck/PHP_TEMPLATORS/readme.md

 Aim:
-* Create migration tool using native PHP
+* Learn how to use Twig

 Requirements:
 * OS with docker installed on it